 Out of all of the blogs on this list, I’ve probably spent the most time on Alexandra’s in 2015.
 Her articles are informative, actionable, inspirational and entertaining.
 And I guess this is what you’d expect from a writer who teaches writing.
 On the surface, Alexandra is a professional creative, but as you dig deeper into her archives, you will find that she’s a minimalist at heart.
 Hope you enjoy this blog as much as I have.

 - How to be more interesting than a phone.

 - How to say “no” to everything ever.

 - 30 mantras for people who are afraid of “missing out.”

 - Why I do not use social media anymore.

 Our list of simple living blogs for 2015

-Whilst there’s lots of reading to do as a result of this post, we would still love your input.
-Is there any simple living blogs that you love that wasn’t including on our list?
+While there’s lots of reading to do as a result of this post, we would still love your input.
+Is there any simple living blogs that you love that wasn’t included on our list?
 If you have some favourites, please share them in the comments below.